-Designer and Developer Joined almost 4 years ago
+Designer and Developer Joined about 4 years ago

 Hi Evan, i don't avoid nesting entirely, but the danger is that you have a lot of specificity variance which makes it difficult to quickly understand how styles are being applied and overridden.
 This is documented in Harry Robert's CSS Guidelines: https://cssguidelin.es/#specificity

 Hey Kyle, This is valuable feedback.
 Thanks for sharing it!
 I think you're right that I need to add more information to the website.
 I wasn't totally sure what questions people would have, but i'm going to be updating the FAQ section as I hear them.
 To answer some of your questions here:

 Thanks again for your feedback!

 Great feedback, appreciate you taking the time to share!

 I'll probably take another run at the marketing video and put clips of the course in it.